Pakistan Investing 101: Your First 90 Days

 Step 1: Choose regulated channels only

-Use verified market participants and documented account processes.
+My filter would be simple: use verified market participants with documented account processes.

 Step 2: Pick an initial allocation policy

-Start simple with a written split across growth and stability assets.
-Clarity is more important than complexity.
+Start simple with a written split between growth and stability assets.
+Clarity matters more than complexity at this stage.

 Step 3: Define contribution date